Salvr28/RTSIA-Edge-AI/README.md

 Our testing was therefore limited to measuring the baseline latency with `cyclictest`.

 - **Validation**: The newly compiled `PREEMPT_RT` kernel demonstrated **exceptionally low and predictable baseline latency**.
 The results were superior even to the isolated CPU scenario on the stock kernel, confirming the patch's definitive effectiveness for hard real-time tasks.

+## Acknowledgments
+- Our special thanks to [Robert C. Nelson](https://github.com/RobertCNelson) for his critical support on the official forums and for his [ti-linux-kernel-dev](https://github.com/RobertCNelson/ti-linux-kernel-dev) repository, whose scripts were essential for compiling our `PREEMPT_RT` kernel.

+- We also thank the [BeagleBone Cookbook](https://docs.beagleboard.org/books/beaglebone-cookbook/) for serving as a key setup reference.